alysivji/talks/proposals/2017/201706-chipy-talk-context-managers.md

-## Title
-A Gentle Introduction to Context Managers
+# A Gentle Introduction to Context Managers

 ## Description